Akshat-dev-aps-9981/ChatApp-Java/README.md

 - **Notifications**: Get notified instantly when you receive a new message, even if the app is in the background.

-- **Responsive Design**: Chirp Chat is designed to work seamlessly across different devices and screen sizes.
+- **Responsive Design**: Chat-App is designed to work seamlessly across different devices and screen sizes.

 ## Getting Started

-To run Chirp Chat locally or deploy it to your own server, follow these steps:
+To run Chat-App locally or deploy it to your own server, follow these steps:

 1. **Clone the Repository**: Start by cloning this repository to your local machine.